SDMF Forward Together

 We appreciate your patience and understanding as we navigate the unknown timeframe of the COVID-19 situation.
 The SDMF will assess event cancellations and communicate information with you as soon as decisions are made.
-We are hoping to make decisions on whether or not to cancel events three to four weeks ahead of time.
 If you have questions about a specific school event, please call your child’s school.

 As COVID-19 concerns continue to evolve around the world, we will consistently monitor the situation and take direction from the Waukesha County Health and Human Services Department and the CDC.
 Waukesha County Health and Human Services Department currently identifies Visit the CDC webpage for additional information about COVID-19.